bgord/knowledge/roadmap.md

 - How to reuse interfaces/types?
 - What is `d.ts` file for?
 - How to get keys of interface/type?
+- What is tuple in TS?
+- What is type inference?
+- A types for a value that is null or a number?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~